endodoug/endodoug.github.io/_posts/2016-03-14-exploring-enums.md

       case Heavyweight
     ]

-I used a string literal for `case LightHeavyweight = "Light Heavyweight"` for spacing between the words.

 Next, I created an array of dictionaries using my WeightClasses enum as the key for the values.